MacSplody/xGuides/index.md

 - Remove the deleted record `000CB4F3` from `Distinct Interiors.esp`
   ![image](pics/DIAIO-000CB4F3.png)

-The Wild edits are now corrected, you can save the changes to the cleaned plugin with `ctrl+s` or when prompted before exiting SSEEdit.
+The Deleted navmeshes are now corrected, you can save the changes to the cleaned plugin with `ctrl+s` or when prompted before exiting SSEEdit.